Khalizo/Deep-Learning-Image-Classification-Using-AWS-Sagemaker/.ipynb_checkpoints/README-checkpoint.md

 The provided dataset is the dogbreed classification dataset which can be found in the classroom.
 The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.

-### Access
-Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.

 ## Hyperparameter Tuning

 - The pre-trained model that I chose for this project was Inception v3.
 This is an image recognition model that has been shown to attain greater than 78.1% accuracy on the ImageNet dataset.
 The model is the culmination of many ideas developed by multiple researchers over the years.
 It is based on the original paper: ["Rethinking the Inception Architecture for Computer Vision"](https://arxiv.org/abs/1512.00567) by Szegedy, et. al.